Today is our last day and night staying in Pefkos before heading back to Rhodes town in the morning.

 When we arrive it is hard to identify where the seven springs actually are.
 Two of my compadres decide to walk through one of the springs via the man made tunnel.
 My sister and I took a forest path expecting it to lead us to the other end of the tunnel.
-We never actually found the other end of the tunnel – and for a while we didn’t find our compadres.
+We never actually found the other end of the tunnel – and for a while we didn’t find our other halves.
 However, we enjoy the forest walk where we came across peacocks, ducks, geese and turtles.
 Eventually as we approach the waterfalls we spot the remainder of our gang coming towards us.

 Although Epta Piges wasn’t really what I expected we did get some good exercise in in a really pretty setting.